Mountain Pine, Arkansas

 Mountain Pine is a city in Garland County, Arkansas, United States.
 It is part of the Hot Springs Metropolitan Statistical Area.
-The population was 770 at the 2010 United States Census.
+The population was 770 at the 2010 United States census.
 It is located immediately southeast of Lake Ouachita below the Blakely Mountain Dam.
-The city consists of five defined neighborhoods, Pinewood (north), South Mountain Pine, a business district (city hall, bank, post office, store), Cozy Acres (southwest) and Mountain View/Timberland area.
+The city consists of five defined neighborhoods: Pinewood (north), South Mountain Pine, a business district (including City Hall, a bank, a post office and a store), Cozy Acres (southwest) and the Mountain View/Timberland area.

 Mountain Pine was founded as a company town in the late 1920s by Dierks Lumber and Coal Company, which operated a vast lumber mill on the town's east side.
 The mill was closed in 2006 by then-owners Weyerhaeuser, and later dismantled.